 - They don’t have a lot of followers or friends.
 Someone with just a handful of friends or followers might be running a little low because they just aren’t real.
 These are also signs the account may be new or used just to people-watch.

 The Top Catfishing Apps Used by Scammers

 Now that you know what to look for, you need to know where to look.
-If you’re worried about you, a friend or family member becoming a catfishing victim, it’s important that you know where the scammers and predators lurk.
+If you’re worried about yourself, a friend, or a family member becoming a catfishing victim, it’s important that you know where the scammers and predators lurk.

 Open Chat Apps

-How to Protect Your Single Friends an Family From Being Catfished
+How to Protect Your Single Friends and Family From Being Catfished

 But sometimes explaining how to tell if someone is catfishing you isn’t enough.
 Some teens will go with their gut feeling, which steers them in the wrong direction.

 If you believe your teen might be susceptible to catfishing, consider installing a monitoring control app, like mSpy.